 A final tune-up before his pending rematch with Schmeling, Tunney faced tough former contender Johnny Risko.
 Tunney again was in good form, and battered Risko for 10 rounds of a scheduled 12 and wins via referee stoppage in the 11th as his opponent could not intelligently defend himself.
 In spite of two good outings since his loss to Schmeling, questions still lingered about Tunney’s chances in regaining his title, as it had yet to be done.
 Risko and Scott were good fighters, but not on Schmeling’s level.
 Result: Tunney TKO11.

 Schmeling initially beats the 34-year-old Tunney to the punch early, but Gene begins to work the body in the middle rounds and uses his level changing to set up hard right hand counters of his own.
-Schmeling cannot land his vaunted right hand consistently enough to stop the swift moving and hard jabbing challenger.
+Schmeling cannot consistently land his vaunted right hand to stop the swift moving and hard jabbing challenger.
 As the fight wears on, Tunney continues to defy Father Time.
 He sweeps the final five rounds and wins the fight convincingly.
 The old lion still has something left and he becomes the first fighter to win back the Heavyweight Championship.
 Result: Tunney W15.

 Tunney, nearly 36 years old, is actually a slight underdog to the powerful Baer who is almost a dozen years his junior and in devastating form of late.
 Baer is not a polished fighter like Tunney but can end the fight in an instant if he is able to land his massive, clubbing right hand.
 This is the same right hand that killed Frankie Campbell and probably dealt death to Ernie Schaaf.
 Tunney is undaunted, as he has faced the wrath of Jack Dempsey, who incidentally is in Baer’s corner for this fight.

-The crafty and slick Tunney still has a few tricks under his sleeve, and for the first six rounds, soundly outboxes the wild and dangerous Baer.
+the crafty and slick Tunney still has a few tricks under his sleeve, and for the first six rounds, soundly outboxes the wild and dangerous Baer.
 However, Tunney hits a wall in the middle rounds and his younger foe begins to land his huge right hand, staggering Tunney in the 10th.
 By the 12th round the champion is battered badly and is not defending himself well.
 Baer steps up his assault and drops the brave but aging champion in the 13th.
-Tunney’s 36-year-old legs betray him and while conscious, he cannot beat the count.
+Tunney’s 36-year-old legs betray him; while conscious, he cannot beat the count.
 Result: Baer KO13.

 After his match with Baer, Tunney seriously contemplates retirement.
 He lost to man he felt he could have beaten easily at his best.
-His legs were not what they once were and cannot deftly slip the punches of his opponents and make them pay with hard counters with the same regularity as before.
+His legs were not what they once were and cannot deftly slip his opponents’ punches and make them pay with hard counters with the same regularity as before.
 Tunney has had an absolutely incredible career, highlighted by five fights with Harry Greb, and two matches with Dempsey, Schmeling, and Tommy Loughran.
 In all, he fought four Heavyweight Champions, defeating all (whether the first time or in a rematch) but Baer.
 After being inactive for the remainder of 1933, Tunney officially retires on July 4, 1934.
 Besides being Independence Day, this date has significance because it is the pro debut of one Joseph Louis Barrow, better known as Joe Louis.
-This signifies a kind of passing of the torch, from one true great to another, ushering in a new era.
+This signifies a passing of the torch, from one true great to another, ushering in a new era.
 Gene Tunney finishes his mythical career with a record of 71-3 with 51 wins coming by way of knockout.

 I truly believe had Tunney continued fighting beyond 1928 that his career arc very much could have played out like the above scenario.
 Granted, Tunney didn’t face a Muhammad Ali or a Lennox Lewis in this hypothetical span of time, but he had plenty of solid competition available.
 He also could have become more popular due to the length of his reign.
 As tantalizing as it can be to think about, Joe Louis and Gene Tunney never would have crossed paths as Tunney was seventeen years Louis’ senior.
 But wouldn’t that make a great What If?